-My favorite way to clear “smalls” out of my booth without risking theft of these easy-to-pocket items was by using an impulse sealer and plastic bags to make larger grouped units with clearly marked price tags inside the bag (eliminating any price tampering)
+My favorite way to clear “smalls” out of my booth without risking theft of these easy-to-pocket items is by using an impulse sealer and plastic bags to make larger grouped units with clearly marked price tags inside the bag (eliminating any price tampering):

-These are just a few pieces of advise about how to choose prices for your flea market or swap meet booth items and, once you’ve picked a price, affix your pricetags in a way that keeps your material and time expenses low so you can enjoy a bigger profit from your booth.
-Go more tips?
-I’d love to hear how you calculate prices and affix pricetags in the comments below!
+These are just a few pieces of advice about how to choose prices for your flea market or swap meet booth items.
+Once you’ve picked a price, affix your pricetags in a way that keeps your material and time expenses low so you can enjoy a bigger profit from your booth.
+Got more tips?
+I’d love to hear how you calculate prices and affix price tags in the comments below!